harishkumar-ml/Health-Insurance-Cross-Sell-Prediction-ML/README.md

-# sentiment_analysis.ipynb
-Built a model to classify text into positive, negative, and neutral categories,
 # Sentiment Analysis using Machine Learning

-## Project Overview
+A Machine Learning project that analyzes text sentiment and predicts whether the sentiment is Positive, Negative, or Neutral using Natural Language Processing techniques.
+## 🚀 PROJECT OVERVIEW
 This project is a Machine Learning based Sentiment Analysis system that classifies text into:
 - Positive
 - Negative
 - Neutral

-## Technologies Used
+## 🛠️ Technologies Used
 - Python
 - Pandas
 - NumPy